bmguillo/VisualRecognition/README.md

 Step 1: Provision Instance of Visual Recognition
-- In order to have seperate instances for QA, Staging, Dev & Prod
+- Choose region and resource group
-- Provision Standard instances
+- In order to have seperate instances for QA, Staging, Dev & Prod, provision Standard instances
 - Lite instances are not suitable for production

 ![test](https://github.com/bmguillo/VisualRecognition/blob/master/img/pic1.png)